kd5200/HMI-Project/HMI_django/README.md

-# HMI-Project
+# HMI-Weather API

-This repository contains the source code for the HMI project.
+This repository contains the source code for the Weather App API.

 ## Installing Dependencies